NetLogo/NW-Extension/README.md

       set size nw:closeness-centrality  ; THIS WILL FAIL FOR THE NEWLY CREATED BANKER ]

 In the example above, a banker is created _after_ the snapshot is taken.
-This is not a problem in itself: you can still run some measures on the network, such as `nw:mean-link-path-length` in the example above, but if you try to ask the newly created banker for, e.g., it's closeness centrality, the extension will give you a runtime error.
+This is not a problem in itself: you can still run some measures on the network, such as `nw:mean-link-path-length` in the example above, but if you try to ask the newly created banker for, e.g., its closeness centrality, the extension will give you a runtime error.

+One reason why things work the way they do is that it allows the extension to _cache_ the result of some computations.
+Many network algorithms are designed to operate on the whole network at once.
+In the example above, the closeness centrality is actually calculated for every banker the first time you ask for it and then stored in the snapshot, so that other bankers just have to access the result.

+This makes a big difference, in particular, for primitives like `nw:link-distance`, which uses [Dijkstra's algorithm](http://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
+Without getting into the details of the algorithm, let's just say that a big part of the calculations that are made in finding the shortest path from `turtle 0` to `turtle 10` can be reused when finding the shortest path from `turtle 0` to `turtle 20`, and that these calculations are stored in the snapshot.

 ### Future Usage

-Now wouldn't it be better if you _didn't_ have to take a new snapshot everytime you want to do something with a network?
+Now wouldn't it be better if you _didn't_ have to call `nw:set-snapshot` everytime you want to do something with a network?
 Yes, indeed, it would.
 And eventually, it will be the case.
-What we have in mind for the moment is something like a `set-context` primitive, which you would use to tell the extension that "in general, these are the turtles and links I want to work with."
+What we have in mind for the moment is something like a `nw:set-context` primitive, which you would use to tell the extension that "in general, these are the turtles and links I want to work with."
+Once you set the context, the extension will be wise enough to decide by itself if it needs to take a new snapshot or not.

 The reason we did not do it like this right away is that there currently is no efficient way to ask NetLogo if turtles and links have been created or deleted since a previous function call.
-If we can include this in a future version of NetLogo, we will probably deprecate `set-snapshot` and provide the much more convenient `set-context` instead.
+If we can include this in a future version of NetLogo, we will probably deprecate `nw:set-snapshot` and provide the much more convenient `nw:set-context` instead.

 ## Primitives